 BRANCH OUT!
-Tips to modify Keep The Ball Up
+Tips to modify Hit It Round

-- > Players can throw overarm, underarm or hit the ball with a racquet or bat. - > For the competitive game, play with 2-4 players on each team. - > Limit the amount of time players can hold the ball or implement a 'hot potato' rule. - > Allow free movement or, if using coloured dots, allow players to keep only one foot on the dots.
+- > Allow the ball to bounce once or twice. - > Change direction after each turn (clockwise/anti-clockwise). - > Limit the amount of time players can have possession of the ball before they have to pass it on. - > Allow free movement or, if using coloured dots, allow players to keep only one foot on the dots. - > Add scoring: teams get 1 point if they get the ball around the circle without dropping the ball.

 - > Vary the type of ball.
-Make it easier by using a larger or softer ball.
-Make it harder by using a smaller or harder ball, depending on the sport you are coaching.
-Balloons or beach balls can also be used. - Use tennis racquets or lighter bats if relevant.
+Make it easier by using a large, soft and/or low compression ball or a balloon.
+Make it harder by using a smaller or harder ball. - > Use tennis racquets or lighter bats.